Health expert answers monkeypox questions, says who can get vaccinated

-PALM BEACH COUNTY, Fla. — Health experts are sounding the alarm on monkeypox as the CDC is reporting 373 cases in the Sunshine State and people have a lot of questions as doctors say South Florida becomes a hot spot.
+WEST PALM BEACH, Fla. — Health experts are sounding the alarm on monkeypox as the CDC is reporting 373 cases in the Sunshine State and people have a lot of questions as doctors say South Florida becomes a hot spot.

 "Monkeypox is around.
 It's growing exponentially and that's the concern that we have," said Dr. Kleper De Almeida M.D. and Infectious Disease Specialist with JFK Medical Center.